Advertisement

 (Photo: istock)

-As cold and flu season rages around us, oil of oregano is being touted as a natural way to stay healthy.
+As cold and flu season rages around us, oil of oregano has been touted as a natural way to stay healthy.
 Celebrities like Gwyneth Paltrow have promoted it as an immune system booster.
-Oregano oil is sold at pharmacies and even at Costco and often promoted as “therapeutic grade.”
-It's advertised as a cure for acne and lice, as a pain reliever, and as a way to boost your immune system and beat colds.
+Oregano oil is sold at pharmacies and is often promoted as “therapeutic grade.”
+It’s advertised as a cure for acne and lice, as a pain reliever and as a way to boost your immune system and beat colds.

 For that reason, using oil of oregano topically, on conditions like acne, seems more likely to work than ingesting it—but we don’t have evidence that topical application is effective, either.
 “Everything is hearsay and anecdotal—to have solid information, you need randomized controlled trials,” says Schwarcz.